-ENERGYA proven business critical system in coal, nuclear and hydo electricity generation plants since 2005
+A proven business critical system in coal, nuclear and hydro-electricity power generation plants since 2005

 Companies that produce electricity operate hazardous generation facilities.
 The industry is highly regulated and safety is not negotiable.
 All work on live systems needs to be isolated and managing these isolations is critical to protecting lives.
 There is a strong emphasis in the industry on making sure the correct competencies and skills are used for doing potentially dangerous work.